About

 My research agenda

-At UCL I have addressed questions of value and design, urban design and regeneration, public space design and management, the measurement of ‘quality’ in planning, space and place-shaping in London, and broadly everything to do with the governance of design and the theory of urban design.
-It has brought me into contact with amazing students and fantastic colleagues including Prof Sir Peter Hall, Wendy Clarke, Prof Nick Gallent, Prof Claudio de Magalhaes, Dr Filipa Wunderlich, Dr Lucy Natarajan, Valentina Giordano, Dr Tommaso Gabrieli and Dr Joao Bento, all of whom with which I have collaborated.
+At UCL I have addressed questions of value and design, public space design and management, and everything to do with the governance of design.
+It has brought me into contact with amazing students and fantastic colleagues with whom to collaborate, including the late great Prof Sir Peter Hall, Wendy Clarke, Prof Nick Gallent, Prof Claudio de Magalhaes, Dr Filipa Wunderlich, Dr Lucy Natarajan, Valentina Giordano, Dr Tommaso Gabrieli, Dr Joao Bento, and Dr Jingyi Zhu.

-Between 2003 and 2011 I was Head of The Bartlett School of Planning and since stepping down I have led the formation and development of the Place Alliance.
-The Place Alliance focusses on collaborating and campaigning in England to raise issues of place and design quality up the national and local political agenda.
-Today, we largely do this through the publication and dissemination of research to feed into the national conversation on design quality.
+Between 2003 and 2011 I was Head of The Bartlett School of Planning and after stepping down led the formation and development of the Place Alliance.
+Initially this focussed on collaboration and campaigning to raise issues of place quality up the national agenda in England.
+Today it focusses on the publication and dissemination of research as a feed into the national conversation on design.

 My full CV can be found under the Publications tab above.